 It’s the first week of January and you are just settling back into your workflow and you’re thinking of using that new iPad 2 that you got for Christmas in the office.
+With internet et securite you can make sure you navigate the web safely.
 But you don’t really know where to start or if you’re afraid of showing up with this glass slate and getting some strange looks in your next meeting.

 The first thing everyone wants to do when they get an iPad is hook it up to their email accounts, both Gmail and corporate mail can be handled with the greatest of ease in iOS 5.
 My suggestion to you is to set up your GMail using the Exchange pathway rather than the obvious GMail Choice, that way you will have access to your calendar and contacts as well in the iOS native apps.